ankita-mj/e-Commerce_website/README.md

+(go to branch and select master branch to see and download files)

 Name:- E-commerce Website Objective:- this is use for online businesses and sellers can sell their products and customer can purchase items it is the plateform in which a customer and seller can interact with each other and can communicate

 Modules:- Login Register Add to cart Admin etc.